lfzawacki/remotest/README.md

 ### Configuration

 The config file is a simple yaml file that must be provided when remotest is started.
 If not present it'll load `config.yml`.
+Take a look at the sample config file (which is working with simplectest) and see for yourself how it's done, it should not be difficult for the human eyes to parse.

+## TODO

+* More parameters in the config file
+* Add more drivers (rspec is coming :)